dineshy98/work-from-virtual_internships/README.md

 In this study I intended to solve the problem of prioritizing vaccine demographically in district level,considering the factors like

-1.Demographic (urbanization, Population Density, Elderly People).
+1.Demographic (urbanization, Population Density, Elderly People).<br />
-2.Cold Chain Facilities(Cold Chain Points and Cold Chain Equipment’s).
+2.Cold Chain Facilities(Cold Chain Points and Cold Chain Equipment’s).<br />
-3.Health System(% of Population with full Immunization).
+3.Health System(% of Population with full Immunization).<br />
-4.Morbidity Patients.
+4.Morbidity Patients.<br />